How to Add a Blog Post Checklist to the WordPress Editor?

 Suggested Read: How to Make Your WordPress Blog Private – 2 Easy Ways Explained

-How to Add a Blog Post Checklist to the WordPress Editor
+How to Add a Blog Post Checklist to the WordPress Editor?

 By using PublishPress Checklists, you can create and add a blog post checklist in the WordPress editor.
 With this plugin, a checklist is automatically added to the WordPress editor’s right-hand menu.